-I was born in the heart of the Black Country, West Midlands, in the spring of 1990.
+I was born in the heart of the Black Country, West Midlands, in the early 1990s.
 Thanks to the music education provision that was still supported by Staffordshire County Council at that time, I was able to receive a wonderful education in music, with lessons on flute and later, voice.
 I also received piano lessons from a family friend over the course of eleven years.
 Combined with a musical household (my grandfather was organist for his Methodist church for over fifty years), my childhood was spent immersed in music.

 My musical interests at that time focused on orchestral playing and, increasingly, in rock and prog (bands like Led Zep, Pink Floyd, etc).
 An epiphany was provided when I borrowed sheet music for Led Zeppelin from my local library and battered my parents’ piano (an upright bought from a pub) with songs like ‘Rain Song’ and ‘Kashmir’.
 At that time, Art music (‘Classical’) was not high on my list of priorities.
 I duly failed my Grade 8 piano the first time round.

 I would not be where I am now without subsidised music education provided through schools and council schemes, and since I have moved into Higher Education in music, most of these schemes have been drastically reduced or cut.
 Someone in the same position now that I was in then would not receive anywhere near the same amount of support.
 This has become the foundation of my approach to music education, research, and activism.

 At 17, I heard Stravinsky’s Rite of Spring for the first time, and realised that Art music could have the same energy as Hard Rock.
 From then, my musical interests moved between the two, often more towards the ‘Art’ side of things.